Embird Embroidery Software

 Open the design in Editor

-13 - Click "eXplorer" menu to launch Microsoft® Windows® File Explorer (Picture No. 9).
-Shortcut files will show the contents of design which they are referencing to, so you can easily browse through the categories (folders).
+13 - Click the "eXplorer" menu to launch Microsoft® Windows® File Explorer (Picture No. 9).
+Shortcut files will show the contents of the design they are referencing, so you can easily browse through the categories (folders).

 9. Browse through the categories in File Explorer